 Practical tips

-Final tip: The Zhangjiajie Glass Bridge is one of China's most distinctive attractions, combining modern engineering with stunning natural surroundings.
-It's well worth including in your itinerary — ideally alongside the Avatar Mountains and Tianmen Mountain.
+Final tip: The Zhangjiajie Glass Bridge is one of China's most distinctive attractions, and one of the most intense.
+The combination of modern engineering and nature at a grand scale creates a unique experience well worth including in your itinerary, especially alongside the Avatar Mountains and Tianmen Mountain.